robric/ha-cluster-with-mx/README.md

-HA cluster deployment based on topology deployer
+# HA cluster deployment based on topology deployer

+## Objectives

-This script will deploy a baseline for complex topologies based on VMX on fresh compute reimaged with Centos (tested with 7.5, following versions should work too assuming right packages).
+This set of ansible  playbooks will deploy a complex topology based on VMX and Contrail/Openstack Virtual Machines and nested virtualisation.
+It assumes solely a fresh compute reimaged with Centos (tested with 7.5, following versions should work too assuming right packages).

+## Topology

+##
 Instructions:
  - Reimage a set of servers in Centos 7.5
  - Edit the inventory file (inventory.ini) with host information.
 Single hub and several spokes definition in appropriate groups is mandatory as this script will deploy an overlay topology to transport Virtual Networks in a hub and spoke fashion thanks to OVS VXLAN.